-Please click this link to prevent future data collection by LinkedIn within this website (the opt-out only functions in this browser and only for this domain) and to exercise your right to object to this.
-This will save an opt-out cookie on your device.
-If you delete your cookies in this browser you must click on this link again.
+Please click this link to prevent future data collection by LinkedIn within our website (the opt-out only functions in this browser and only for this domain) and to thereby exercise your right to object to this.
+This will set an opt-out cookie on your device.
+If you delete your cookies in this browser, you must click this link again.

 Our website uses the conversion tracking of Microsoft (Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA).
 For this, Microsoft Bing Ads sets a cookie on your computer if you have reached our website through a Microsoft Bing ad.
 Microsoft Bing and we can recognize in this manner that someone has clicked on an ad, was redirected to our website and has reached a previously designated target page (conversion page).
 With this, we learn only the total number of users who have clicked on a Bing ad and were then redirected to the conversion page.
 No personal information on the identity of the user is communicated.
 If you do not wish to participate in the tracking process, you can also refuse the setting of a required cookie for this – for example, through a browser setting that generally deactivates the automatic setting of cookies.
 You can find further information on data privacy and the cookies used at Microsoft Bing on the website of Microsoft (https://privacy.microsoft.com/de-de/privacystatement).